Published In

 10. They Don’t Apologize For Their Behavior

-Even if your parents had a bad day and snapped at you in anger, they would later apologize for their behaviors.
+Even if your parents had a bad day and snapped at you angrily, they would later apologize for their behavior.
 An emotionally abusive father or mother, on the other hand, would refuse to apologize or even acknowledge that their behavior was inappropriate.
 They would, instead, tell their child that they are being oversensitive.

 Emotionally abusive parents lack the desire to recognize their inappropriate behavior and apologize for their actions.
 Even if they do apologize, their apology will lack sincerity.